Grindr: Talk shows

 On June 28, 2009 (three months after Grindr's launch), British actor and techie Stephen Fry appeared on the BBC motoring program Top Gear and enthusiastically explained Grindr's intricacies to host Jeremy Clarkson and tried to find another Grindr user in the studio audience.
 Grindr founder Joel Simkhai later told a media outlet, "The impact [of Stephen Fry's mention] was instant.
 We had about 10,000 downloads overnight, increasing our base by 50 percent.
 Within a week we were up to 40,000.
 Someone once asked me if we paid Stephen Fry to mention us, but we didn't.
 Apparently one of the guys he works with is gay and showed it to him the week of his appearance."
 London became Grindr's most active city in the world, and was so until at least late 2012.
 In February 2013, journalist Jaime Woo called the Top Gear mention one of Grindr's warmest mentions in the media.

-In the July 17, 2014 episode of American late-night talk show Conan, host Conan O'Brien and guest Dave Franco create Tinder profiles and O'Brien jokes, "Whenever you don't see me on television, I'm on Grindr."

-On February 3, 2015, American actress Mila Kunis appeared on the American late-night talk show Jimmy Kimmel Live and revealed that she has used Grindr at the request of her husband Ashton Kutcher, due to his growing interest in tech investing.